The McKenzie Institute

 Leading to eligibility for Board Certification in Orthopaedic Physical Therapy and MDT Credential

-- Complete McKenzie A course and Evidence Based Practice (DVD) while simultaneously beginning 150 direct orthopaedic residency mentoring hours with mentors who are OCS and Cert.
+• Complete McKenzie A course and ISC 28.5 Basic Research Methods for Understanding Physical Therapy Literature while simultaneously beginning 150 direct orthopaedic residency mentoring hours with mentors who are OCS and Cert.
 MDT ot Dip.
 MDT

-(Block 2) - Complete McKenzie C course, Online Case Manager Volume 1 and ISC 17.1
+• Complete McKenzie C course, Online Case Manager Volume 2, and ISC 27.3 Clinical Imaging

-(Block 3) - Complete McKenzie D course, Online Case Manager Volume 2 and ISC 16.1 while continuing mentoring hours
+• Complete McKenzie D course, Online Case Manager Volume 3, and ISC 28.4 Pharmacology while continuing mentoring hours

-(Block 4) - Complete Advanced Extremity course and ISC 15.2
+• Complete Advanced Extremity course and ISC 27.1 Postoperative Management of Orthopaedic Surgeries

-(Block 5) - Sit for the MDT Credentialing Exam and Complete ISC 26.2
+• Sit for the MDT Credentialing Exam and complete ISC 31.2 Current Concepts of Orthopaedic Physical Therapy

 FAQs